Alien abduction: John E. Mack

-Matheson writes that "if Jacobs's credentials were impressive," then those of Harvard psychiatrist John E. Mack might seem "impeccable" in comparison.
 Mack was a well known, highly esteemed psychiatrist, author of over 150 scientific articles and winner of the Pulitzer Prize for his biography of T. E. Lawrence.
-Mack became interested in the phenomenon in the late 1980s, interviewing over 800 people, and eventually writing two books on the subject.
+Mack became interested in claims of alien abduction in the late 1980s, interviewing over 800 people and eventually writing two books on the subject.
+Due to Mack's belief and subsequent promotion of the claims of those he interviewed, his professional reputation suffered, prompting Harvard to review his position in 1994.
+He retained tenure, but "was not taken seriously by his colleagues anymore”.